Guy de Saint-Gelais: Outcast

 The bishop of Comminges, who remained in control of his bishopric after his reconciliation with the royalist party, provided financial support to his brother Lanssac.
 Lanssac had been excluded from the royal pardon.

 Though a repentant ligueur, Lanssac would remain in contact with the diehard ligueur Gérard de Raffis who had chosen exile from France to become a servant of the Spanish crown.

 In a further treatise written as an expression of his goodwill, likely produced around 1597, Lanssac proposed to Henri an invasion of Spain in alliance with the Ottoman Empire.
 He announced that the purpose of the text was to demonstrate his devotion to Henri, and to silence those who disparaged him.
 He explained that Philip was so focused on the war in the Netherlands that his Iberian lands were ill defended.
 After having bought the favour of the Ottomans for 50,000 écus a combined Ottoman-French fleet (the French ships having been purchased from the Venetians) would land between Barcelona and Valencia.
 This invasion would run up against no resistance due to the lack of troops in the region, and indeed would enjoy support from the Moriscos who would rise against Philip when they landed.
 A great French seigneur, perhaps the duc d'Épernon would then lead an army in to join with the landing force.
-By the time the campaign was done, Philip would happily trade his control of the places he held in Picardie and Bretagne for the return of his lands in Spain.
+By the time the campaign was done, Philip would happily trade his control of the places he held in Picardy and Brittany for the return of his lands in Spain.
 Lanssac for his part would put 90,000 écus forward for the proposal and devote his own and the lives of his sons to the project.
 Henri was unconvinced by these proposals.

 Not having lost his appetite for treasonous activities, Lanssac continued to remain in contact with the Spanish kings in the latter years of his life, corresponding with Philip's two successors: Philip III and Philip IV under the pen name of Guy de Lusignan from whom the Saint-Gelais claimed descent.
 In his continued Spanish correspondences he proposed interventions on the French coast.
 These correspondences with Spain would continue until at least 1618 and in 1616 he was seeking gratuities from the Spanish ambassador.

 In 1603 Henri granted him control of a new compagnie d'ordonnance, though he had lost control of it by 1608.
 In 1606 he made some form of proposal to Henri again for a war with Spain.
 He declared himself Henri's most devoted servant.
 Lanssac remained in a financially precarious state.